More about: 5 Best Day Trips to Bruges from Paris

 Why is it advisable to take a tour to Bruges from Paris?

 If you are visiting Paris and you have the possibility to include Bruges in your itinerary, do not hesitate to do it.
-To travel to Paris and everything goes perfectly you have to plan your trip well and if during the planning you see that you have a free day to leave the city, take a tour to Bruges is an excellent alternative for the rich heritage of the city.
+To travel to Paris and everything goes perfectly you have to plan your trip well and if during the planning you see that you have a free day to leave the city, take a trip to Bruges is an excellent alternative for the rich heritage that the city has.

 The city of Paris is quite close to Bruges so it is advisable to take advantage of this proximity to make this visit, if it is not in your immediate plans to visit Belgium.
-Bruges is a small city and you do not need many days to visit its main points of interest, with a day tour you will be able to see the most important places in the city.
+Bruges is a small city and you do not need many days to see its main points of interest, with a day trip you can see the most important places in the city.

-Why is it better to take a guided tour of Bruges and not do it on my own?
+Why is it better to take a tour to Bruges and not do it on my own?

 My first visit to Bruges was on my own and while I really enjoyed the trip, I didn't get as much out of it as I could have.
 Despite a detailed planning of the places I wanted to visit, not knowing the city generated setbacks due to the change of weather and the priority of places of interest.
 On a guided tour you will be able to make much better use of the time you spend in the city.